![]() |

-One plate of China from our wedding, a gift from
+One plate of China from our wedding, a gift from my great aunt |

 The one tote was full of crystal, I added the photos to it.
 We went through it, they took home a significant amount.
 But when I unpacked the tote initially, I came across this plate.
 When the guy and I got married, I recalled not wanting to go to a special store and pick out "China" because 1) I was embarrassed, I simply didn't know what to do, and 2) I didn't think anyone in my family could afford it (or would buy it).
 For the record, I didn't know how much China cost at all.
 Nor was everyone in my family destitute.